The University of Texas at San Antonio and the National Defense University's Information Resources Management College

 Dr. Glenn Dietrich, PhD, CISSP

-Chairman of the Department of Information Systems
+Professor, Department of Information Systems and Cyber Security

 The University of Texas at San Antonio